truls/dbrew/README.md

 This library allows application-controlled, explicit rewriting of functions at runtime on the binary level.
 The rewritten functions can be used instead of the original functions as drop-in replacements as they use the exact same function signature.
-If rewriting fails, there is always a fall-back: calling the original function.

 Warning: DBrew is in a very early state with lots of features missing.

 ## Why is this useful?

-Performance
+Performance improvement
 * specialization: if function parameters are known at runtime
-* inline functions
-* optimize for common case: reorder, inline
+* optimization of common case by reordering and inline, e.g. when profiling/usage data is available

-Change Functionality
+Change functionality
 * redirect function calls, memory accesses
-* replace instructions (eg. to use other ISA revision)
+* replace instructions
 * insert instrumentation for profiling

-Any rewriter configuration relates to properties of a function interface.
+# API

+DBrew provides best-effort and robustness.
+The API is designed in a way that rewriting may fail; however, it always can return the original function as fall-back.
+Thus, there is no need to strive for complete coverage of binary code.

-Relying on the C calling convention of the target architecture (its ABI) enables rewriting of compiled code from most languages (C, C++, ...) as well as architecture independence of the DBrew API.
+Rewriting configurations heavily rely on the C calling convention / ABI (Application Binary Interface) of the target architecture.
+This way, DBrew supports rewriting of compiled code from most languages (C, C++, ...) and makes the DBrew API itself architecture independent.

 ## Supported Architectures